jhalliday/mashona/log_notes.md

 These codebases must continue to support conventional storage devices for the foreseeable future, as widespread adoption of pmem hardware will take some time.
 Further, they must continue to support older JDK releases that lack pmem support.
 Therefore, MappedFileChannel is preferred to AppendOnlyLog.

+This is the situation faced by pretty much all existing Java databases, messaging engines, etc (h2, derby, neo4j, cassandra, kafka, ...), but here we go into depth on just two from the Red Hat portfolio

 ### Apache ActiveMQ Artemis